xealits/TopTaus/Readme.txt

 TODO:
 - git test completed: decide when to move to git
+- fix uncertainty band plotting in case the plot is normalized to 1 (Rtau)
+- update uncertainties in HistogramPlotter
 - move to txt file the cout of the fakes computation in TauFakesHelper.cc (latex table and everything)
 - reweight MC distros con q/g fraction evaluated from MC
 - From my 2013-04-22 presentation at TauPOG: recalculate fakes feeding the wmu sample the qcd mva and vice versa, try training with more kinematical variables